Manufacturing & Supply

 Our company is committed to providing patients and customers with a reliable supply of high-quality, safe and effective medicines and vaccines.
 Our global supply strategy leverages both our internal manufacturing capabilities and those of external manufacturers that provide specialized skills, expertise and various types of manufacturing services.

-We manufacture and package products that we distribute to more than 163 markets around the world.
-Our facilities, along with those of our external contractors, suppliers and partners, make up an integrated, interdependent global manufacturing network that is committed to delivering compliant, reliable supply to customers and patients on time, all the time, and every time.
+We manufacture, package and distribute products to more than 140 markets around the world.
+Our facilities, along with our external contractors, suppliers and partners, make up an integrated, interdependent global manufacturing network that is committed to delivering compliant, reliable supply to customers and patients on time, all the time and every time.

 We have entered into manufacturing and supply agreements with local manufacturing partners to broaden access to our products in local markets.
-We strive to forge relationships with partners that meet our standards for quality manufacturing and distribution, and today have 148 external manufacturing sites, 33 global alliances and 146 regional alliances that we engage with to provide access to our products.
+We strive to forge relationships with partners that meet our standards for quality manufacturing and distribution, and today we have 144 external manufacturing sites, 35 Corporate Alliances and 98 Regional Alliances that we engage with to provide access to our products.

 We continue to focus on internal and external strategies that reduce cost and increase capacity to meet growing supply needs around the world.